 An acquired brain disorder must have occurred prior to the age of 60 and is attributable to one or more of the following: an external trauma to the brain as a result of a motor vehicle accident, a fall, an assault or other traumatic incident or occurrence.
 It may be an anoxic or hypoxic injury resulting from cardiopulmonary arrest, carbon monoxide poisoning, airway obstruction, hemorrhage or near-drowning.
 It can also be attributable to an infectious disease like encephalitis or meningitis or other neurological disorders such as Huntington’s disease or multiple sclerosis.
 The acquired brain disorder must be manifested by a significant decline in cognitive functioning and ability and/or deterioration in personality, impulse control, judgment, modulation of mood or awareness of deficits.

 Some of the services that are available through Acquired Brain Disorder Supports at Community Crossroads are Service Coordination, information & referral, personal care assistance and employment supports.

 Anyone with a documented TBI or ABD is eligible for these services.
 In order to receive Acquired Brain Disorder Supports, you must also be eligible for Medicaid.
 If you would like to apply for these supports, you will need to complete and application, sign releases of information for us to obtain information (medical reports, assessments, evaluations, etc) regarding your needs.
 This information will assist us in making an eligibility determination.
 To apply or inquire about TBI or ABD Services, please contact Terri Cadorette at Community Crossroads at 603-893-1299, ext 321.

-For further information, or if you are interested in joining the group, please call Community Crossroads, 603-893-1299 and ask for Cynthia (ext.341) or Terri (ext.
-321).
-There will be no meetings in July and August this year.
+For further information, or if you are interested in coming to a meeeting, please call Community Crossroads, 603-893-1299 and ask for Terri (ext.
+321) or email her at firstname.lastname@example.org

 603-893-1299 ext.
 331